 Identifying and ensuring compliance with the laws or regulations that apply specifically to your charity’s fundraising

 The legal rules that apply to various types of fundraising can be detailed and complex.
 They cover compliance in important areas such as with data protection law, licensing, and working with commercial partners.
 There are new rules in the Charities (Protection and Social Investment) Act 2016 which affect some charities that fundraise.
 You should make sure that your charity has access to sufficient information and appropriate advice to ensure that its fundraising complies with all relevant legal rules.
 See section 7.

 Identifying and following any recognised standards that apply to your charity’s fundraising

-These are in the Code of Fundraising Practice.
+These are in the Fundraising Regulator’s Code of Fundraising Practice.
 The Code outlines both the legal rules that apply to fundraising and the standards designed to ensure that fundraising is open, honest and respectful.
-If your charity is a member of IOF or subscribes to the Fundraising Regulator you must comply with the standards in the Code as a condition of your membership.
-The commission expects all charities that fundraise to fully comply with the Code.
-See section 8
+The Commission expects all charities that fundraise to fully comply with the Code.
+See section 8.